Skip to content

 STUDY ABROAD ELIGIBILITY REQUIREMENTS

-Students must be in good academic and disciplinary standing at Cal Poly in order to be eligible to participate in study abroad or exchange programs.
+Students must be in good academic and disciplinary standing at Cal Poly in order to be eligible to participate in study abroad or exchange programs and must be off of Disciplinary Probation by the time the program starts abroad.
 In addition, students must meet the eligibility requirements of their chosen programs.
 Academic eligibility standards vary by program and most require a minimum GPA and at least one letter of recommendation.
 Participants may not study abroad during their first quarter at Cal Poly.
-Students who are on Academic Probation or Disciplinary Probation at the time of application, or the term prior to studying abroad, must notify the International Center.
+Students who are on Academic Probation at the time of application, or the term prior to studying abroad, must notify the International Center.
 Normally, such students will be considered ineligible to participate in the program unless extenuating circumstances exist, and the International Center gives its approval.
 Students are strongly encouraged to seek pre-approval for courses prior to departing for their terms abroad.
-If a program is located in a country where there is a U.S. Department of State Travel Warning, Cal Poly may not provide the approval to participate in the program, or provide pre-approval for the transfer of credits.
+If a program is located in a country where there is a U.S. Department of State Travel Advisory of Level 3 or higher, Cal Poly may not provide the approval to participate in the program, or provide pre-approval for the transfer of credits.

 PRE-DEPARTURE RESOURCES FOR STUDENTS